 To support a family’s living expenses, say, through rental incomes from real estate.

 A way of looking at what might be a good portfolio for a family firm might be through the lens of the human competences in a family firm.
 A business portfolio might be built based on the core capabilities that exist in a company.
-What might be key for a leader, then, is to empower people in their organization to take advantage of what they seem to know best.
+What might be key for a leader, then, is to empower people in their organisation to take advantage of what they seem to know best.